lleblanc42/jquery-userTimeout/README.md

 * Cleaned up the code
 * Completely rewrote the timer logic to make it more relaible
 * Removed some redundant code
+* Updated force default option to 10 seconds instead of 5 minutes (made more sense)

 v0.3.0
 * Cleaned up some of the code